Tag Archive for: Psychedelics

 psychedelic service sheet altar ritual

 I typically like to include a sound, such as ringing a bell or making an OM, to both open and close.
 I also like to light and then blow out a candle as bookends, with the flame symbolizing the journey.
 When I blow it out at the end I can make a wish and do a little candle magic.
-This is, by the way, for you cynics, performed every day across the country when children blow out little flames on their birthday cakes.
+The type of magic that is performed every day when children blow out little flames on their birthday cakes.

 My Influences